ppieczul/entangled-trios/README.md

      a highly diverse trio.
    - For each person, all possible trios are generated with their respective `Trio Proximity` factors.
      A trio with the smallest value of the proximity factor is assigned for the person.
-   - The three people assigned to a trio are removed from the list of people to generate further trios
+   - The three people assigned to a trio are removed from the list of people to generate further trios.

 This method is not optimal, but it produces fair results.
 Its computational complexity is square.
 For numbers of people in the hundreds, it completes in a few seconds on a modern computer.

+## Acknowledgements

+The population used in example spreadsheets has been generated using https://www.randomlists.com/ web page.